The Atiyah-Bott formula and connectivity in chiral Koszul duality: Preliminaries

 \subsubsection{Algebraic geometry}

 Throughout this paper, $k$ will be an algebraically closed ground field.
 We will denote by $\Sch$ the $\infty$-category obtained from the ordinary category of separated schemes of finite type over $k$.
 All our schemes will be objects of $\Sch$.
+A scheme $X\in \Sch$ is said to be smooth if it is smooth over $k$.

 In most cases, we will use the calligraphic font to denote prestacks, for eg. $\matheur{X}, \matheur{Y}$ etc., and the usual font to denote schemes, for eg. $X, Y$ etc.